-- First, we provide the opportunity to participate in our Annual Short-Term Incentive Compensation Plan, which provides cash payments if the organization achieves short-term results aligned with long-term stockholder value creation that meet or exceed certain business objectives set forth in our annual operating plan. - Second, we grant RSU awards that vest over time and may be settled for shares of our common stock, and PRSU awards that, upon the achievement of specified results and time-based vesting requirements, may be earned and settled for shares of our common stock.
+- First, we provide the opportunity to participate in our Annual Short-Term Incentive Compensation Plan, which provides cash payments if the organization achieves short-term results aligned with long-term stockholder value creation that meet or exceed certain business objectives set forth in our annual operating plan. - Second, we grant PRSU awards that, upon the achievement of specified results and time-based vesting requirements, may be earned and settled for shares of our common stock and RSU awards that vest over time and may be settled for shares of our common stock.
 The equity awards in the aggregate comprise a majority of the Named Executive Officers' target annual total direct compensation opportunities.
 The value of these equity awards depends entirely on the value of our common stock, thereby incentivizing our Named Executive Officers to build sustainable long-term value for the benefit of our stockholders.